 Technical Advances present exciting new research tools, methods, and techniques, including new modeling approaches, and should include a detailed description of the methodological design and discussion of how this technique improves the study of global change biology.
-GCB has a wide readership; accordingly the technical advance must be broadly applicable.
+GCB has a wide readership; accordingly the technical advance broadly applicable.
 Papers describing methods that apply to one species or system are unlikely to meet our criteria unless authors are able to show that their methods can be generalized.
 The abstract must be less than 150 words and the main body word limit is 4000 words (Introduction, Materials and Methods, Results & Discussion, and Acknowledgements).
 Formatting is standard (see Formatting Instructions, below) except that Results and Discussion may be combined.
 These are peer reviewed.
 Decisions are made by the Editors.

 Comment and Review